-Peebles is one of two towns that has recorded an increase in footfall (7%) this year, following on from a 9% increase in 2021.
-Despite footfall declining, most notably since 2011, Peebles continues to record high footfall, recording the highest out of the 9 towns again this year.
+Peebles is one of three towns that has recorded an increase in footfall (3%) this year, following on from a 7% increase in 2022.
+Despite footfall declining up to 2020, Peebles continues to record high footfall, recording the highest out of the 9 towns each year since 2019.
 The town also had the busiest count point, see figure 3.

-Although the town has experienced a loss of footfall since 2007, it has a low vacancy rate (3%) over this period when compared to the Scottish Borders average, and the town centre performs relatively well.
+Although the town has experienced a loss of footfall since 2007, it has a low vacancy rate (4%) over this period when compared to the Scottish Borders average, and the town centre performs relatively well.
+Footfall has increased for 3 consecutive years post 2020.